 When we returned to Tonglen Lake Lodge, we enjoyed a delightful happy hour around a fire.
 The lodge’s owner’s dog had just had a litter, so we sipped our drinks while we played with the adorable puppies.
 We ate dinner at 229 Parks again, because we’d enjoyed it the night before, and because a missed delivery meant they’d had a limited menu the night before.

 Reluctantly, we checked out of the lodge in the morning.
-The day had dawned clear, and we were hoping desperately for our first views of Mount Denali.
+The day had dawned clear, and we were hoping desperately for our first glimpse of Mount Denali.
 We drove south along Highway 3 and were rewarded with some incredible views of the mountain.

 When we reached Talkeetna, we tried again for our flightseeing trip.
-This time the weather was perfect we flew up and around Mount Denali, getting incredible views of the mountain and its surrounding glaciers.
+This time the weather was perfect.
+We flew up and around Mount Denali, getting incredible views of the mountain and its surrounding glaciers.
 We even landed on the Ruth Glacier, only about 10 miles from Denali’s summit.

 Driving back to Anchorage, we stopped by the Anchorage Museum, which has a great exhibit on Alaskan history.
 We checked into the Copper Whale Inn, then ate dinner at the Glacier Brewhouse and grabbed dessert from Wild Scoops.